department-of-veterans-affairs/va.gov-team/platform/product-management/roles-and-responsibilities.md

 ##### Key responsibilities:

 - Collaborate regularly with Leads to define overall VFT roadmap priorities
-- Meet regularly with individual product team Product Manager to:
+- Meet regularly with product team Product Manager to:
   - Collaboratively prioritize product initiatives for each upcoming Program Increment
   - Stay aware of product-related updates and blockers
   - Provide input on strategic aspects of Product Outlines